Antonio Locatelli Hut: History

-In 1881, the owner of the Post Hotel in Sexten, Karl Stemberger, proposed to build a refuge for the Deutscher und Österreichischer Alpenverein, the Austrian-German Alpine Club, near the Toblin pass.
-Members of the entire section of the club were enthusiastic about the panorama that can be enjoyed on the Tre Cime di Lavaredo, on Mount Paterno, and on the surrounding mountains, and decided to build the shelter to the pass.
+In 1881, Karl Stemberger, the owner of the Post Hotel in Sexten, proposed the construction of a refuge for the Deutscher und Österreichischer Alpenverein, (the German and Austrian Alpine Club) near the Toblin pass.
+The members of the club were captivated by the panoramic views of the Tre Cime di Lavaredo, Mount Paterno, and the surrounding mountains.
+Motivated by the breathtaking scenery, they decided to build the shelter at the pass.

-Karl Stemberger managed the work, while the project was carried out by the president of the section, engineer Rienzner from Toblach.
+Karl Stemberger oversaw the construction work, while the project was designed by the president of the section, engineer Rienzner from Toblach.
 The work began in the spring of 1882.
 In two months, the equipment was available, and a simple one-storey building was installed, built with cut stones and a sloping roof.

-On the ground floor, the small shelter included an equipped room, an integrated kitchen, two tables, benches and chairs.
-Next to it was a door that led to a second room that served as a bed for the shepherds.
-On the east side, there was an outside staircase leading to the attic, which contained up to ten beds.
+The ground floor of the small shelter included an equipped room with an integrated kitchen, two tables, benches, and chairs.
+Adjacent to this main room was a door leading to a second room, which served as sleeping quarters for the shepherds.
+An external staircase on the east side of the building provided access to the attic, which contained up to ten beds.

 The shelter was to be open for autumn, but the weather was not favorable.
 In fact, in September 1882, a flood occurred in the upper Puster Valley.
 The inauguration was then postponed to 1883.
 For its realization, 1,250 florins were spent.

 The refuge was destroyed during the First World War by an Italian grenade.

 In 1922, a small refuge was rebuilt in place of the previous by the South Tyrol Alpine Club.
 In 1923, the refuge was expropriated in favor of the CAI section of Padua, which planned a major restoration and expansion in 1935.

 The new shelter was not renovated but was built in a slightly different position.
 A simple monument built on an edge of the former visible location recalls the previous structure.
 It also receives the complementary name of Sepp Innerkofler, a mountain guide in the Dolomites.

 At the refuge is a small chapel and two small lakes: the Piani lakes.